 Food in Gupta period

-.
+And then around 1100 AD, with the Islamic conquests in northern India, most people in India stopped eating pork as well, because it is forbidden by the Quran.
 People could still eat sheep or goats or chicken, but most of the people in India became vegetarians, and only ate meat very rarely or not at all.

 The vegetarian food that Indians ate was mainly wheat flatbreads or a kind of flatbread made out of chickpeas, with a spicy vegetarian sauce with lentils and yogurt or people ate rice, with yogurt and vegetables.

 Thus the food of ancient India has been marked with lot of changes from time to time that reflect the culture of assimilation within Indian culture.
 This got boosted with the advent of foreigners from outside India.
 The advent of Gujjars and Hunas did introduce a number of food items which remained inherent in ancient Indian culture.

 Ancient History of India